03 July 2025

 SGC, DCP, and opnMe: The journey of our glucocorticoid receptor agonist and how it impacted independent research

-As part of this interactive seminar, engage with the experts and find inspiration for your own research.
+Start streaming now and find inspiration for your own research.

 Subscribe to our newsletter to stay updated on our regular additions to opnMe.com.